espressif/idf-eclipse-plugin/docs_readme/Espressif-IDE-Windows-Installer.md

 - Espressif-IDE
 - Amazon Corretto OpenJDK

 As Installer bundles, all the required components and tools including stable esp-idf so people behind corporate firewalls can use the whole solution out-of-box.
 This also configures all the required build environment variables and tool paths as you launch the IDE.
-All you could do is to get started with your project direclty without manually configuring anything.
+All you could do is to get started with your project directly without manually configuring anything.
 This will give you a big boost to your productivity!

 More details about the standard setup of toolchain for Windows can be found in the [windows-setup](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/windows-setup.html).